 Google doesn’t just look at the keyword when deciding which post to put in search results.
 It looks at a website as a whole.

 There are lots of other ranking factors that play a big role in that.
 Some of the most important ones are:

 - website topic (aka niche)

 There are many things that have an impact on your website speed like your hosting, the theme you’re using, how many plugins you have installed, how many images you have and how big they are, etc.

 Some simple things you can do to improve your website speed are:

 - uninstall unnecessary plugins (only leave essential plugins on your website)

 - reduce the size of widgets you have on your website (e.g. Instagram feed widget, related posts widget)

-- use a cashing plugin
+- download a cashing plugin